-Power Apps is Microsoft’s entry into the world of so-called low code development platforms.
+Power Apps is Microsoft’s entry into the world of so-called low-code development platforms.
 Like other offerings in this category, the idea is to provide non-professional developers a way to create business solution apps via an interface that minimizes the overall amount of actual coding required.
-Power Apps can also be leveraged by professional developers to crank out apps more quickly and with less complexity than traditionally done.
+Professional developers can also leverage Power Apps to crank out apps more quickly and with less complexity than traditionally done.

 If you aren’t already using Power Apps, then you’re missing out on some amazing benefits.
 In this article, we will explore the top 8 business benefits of Microsoft Power Apps and how it can boost productivity and efficiency in your organization.

 In a world where the next month can be too late, getting the apps you need when you need them is critical.
 One of the biggest benefits of Power Apps is how quickly one can develop a useful, functioning app.
 Power Apps extracts many time-consuming elements from the usual development process (such as creating a user interface, creating links from form fields to code and data, etc.) and replaces them with an intuitive drag-and-drop interface.
 As a result, Power Apps makes developing a new app faster than ever.

 A drag-and-drop environment with common tasks, features, and user interface elements means that you can prototype your app right in the interface.
 Imagine the department computer wiz sitting at a conference room table and building that new tracker while the sales manager looks over his or her shoulder, suggesting additions and improvements.
 When everyone is happy with the interface, all that’s left to do is to hook up the data and actions, much of which can also be dragged and dropped into place.

 Benefit #2: Streamlined Development